Future Students & Parents

 CCAD offers scholarships to students who are recognized as winners at the national level of the National YoungArts Foundation competition and who are admitted to CCAD.

-National winners (Gold, Silver, Level I, II, and III) are eligible for two-year, full-tuition scholarships.
+National winners (Gold, Silver, Level I, II, and III) are eligible for four-year, half-tuition scholarships.

 YoungArts-related scholarships are coordinated with other financial aid awards.

 CCAD is approved by the State Approving Agency and the Veterans Administration (VA) for educational benefits.

 - To apply Veterans Benefits, you must first apply for admission to CCAD.

 - After you are admitted to CCAD, you apply for benefits at the VA office.

 - You then submit to CCAD the certificate of eligibility or letter of authorization that you receive from the VA.
 This must be done before you register for classes.

 Once you have been awarded a CCAD scholarship, you must maintain a minimum 2.0 grade point average (GPA) and advance to sophomore status by the end of your first two semesters to keep the scholarship.
 After that, you must maintain a minimum GPA of 2.5 and advance to the next respective class rank each year.